k-atwhite/rock-paper-scissors/README.md

 # ROCK PAPER SCISSORS!

 ## Project Overview
+Rock Paper Scissors is the final solo project for Mod 1's Front End Development course.
+One major learning goal was project management.
+With just a rough video for a comp, I wrote the code for the HTML, CSS, and JavaScript functionality.
+My personal goal was to use this project as an opporunity to focus on and understand a clearly deliniated Data Model and DOM.
+I kept everything realted to my Data Model in my Player.js class file, and Game.js class file.
+Everything related to the DOM is kept in the main.js. file.
+I made an effort to clean up my code with clear event bubbling and straightforward functions.
+This project was also an opportunity to play with CSS, get creative, and see what I can create with my imagination and google!

 Project Goals:
 * Understand the difference between the data model and how the data is displayed on the DOM
 * Iterate through/filter DOM elements using for loops